TBA equations for $SU(r+1)$ quantum Seiberg-Witten curve: higher-order Mathieu equation: Large- expansion from WKB side

 Higher-order expansion will depend on the value of $r$.
 In particular, the $P$ dependence will appear at $S_{r}$.
 At the leading order of large-$\theta$, the WKB solution of \eqref{ODE r+1 theta P} reads

-where the branch should be chosen to match the asymptotic behaviors of $\psi_{\pm,0}$ \eqref{eq:psi-pos}, \eqref{eq:psi-neg}.
+where the branch should be chosen to match the asymptotic behaviors of $\psi_{\pm}$ given in \eqref{eq:psi-pos} and \eqref{eq:psi-neg}.
 The Q-functions connects $\psi_{-}$ with $\psi_{+}$.
 Evaluating this connection at certain value of $y$, the asymptotic behavior of $\log Q_1$ can be computed.
 At leading order, we find $\log Q_1\sim e^{\theta}I$, where the function $I$ is given by

 See \cite{Fioravanti:2019vxi} for the case of $r=1$.
 The function $I$ is nothing but $-q_1$.
 Other $q_a$ and $m_a$ can be computed by using the constraints \eqref{eq:qk constarins}, \eqref{eq:mk qk constraints}.
 Higher-order corrections of Q-function can be computed by substituting higher-order terms in the WKB ansatz.
 Since the detailed form of the higher-order corrections of the WKB ansatz depends on $r$, we will illustrate this in the cases of $r=2,3$.
 The computation for other values of $r$ can be performed in a similar way.